paulwarren/nzde/dict/D/README.md

 >  <b>HOCHSTETTER</b> Mining statutes and digger licenses [sic] were issued, gold commissioners were installed, and escorts were established, who conveyed the gold produce [sic] every fortnight under guard toDunedin. <i>(1867,New Zealand (Hochstetter),112</i>)

 >  The knowledge that he has beenrecommended by his C.O. for recognitionhas met with the warm approval of all his"digger" cobbers. <i>(Aug 2, 1918,Chronicles NZEF,IV/49 : 8</i>)

+## Digger

+ <i>n.</i> a New Zealand soldier

+>  We.. pulled up to announce our arrival to a rather officious-looking officer who wasn't very impressed by a few Kiwi Diggers. <i>(Dec 20, 1944,Hutt & Petone Chronicle,12</i>)

+>  Some of the Mounted Rifles who have recently returned to Christchurch are objecting to being called Diggers...
+It appears that the term was practically unheard of in Palestine and Egypt. <i>(Oct 1919,Quick March,61</i>)

+>  <b>SMITH</b> And splendid with medals and ribbons,/ Old Diggers - the country's cream - Boyd from the days of the Crimea,/ And some from the Boer War,/ <i>(1988,Southlanders at Heart,17</i>)

+>  The common method of addressing a New Zealander is to call him "digger," which, from being an abusive term, has been readily and universally adopted and approved by the Pig Islanders themselves.
+We, the N.Z.R.B., prefer to be addressed as "diggers" rather than "dinks" which was the original mode of address. <i>(Apr 30, 1918,Wanganui Chronicle,4</i>) [NOTES: From a letter by Rifleman C A Palmer of Wanganui (nb: date entered in NZDE database was 31/4/1918)]

+>  "Digger" is now the common form of salutation between privates.
+It applied to the Maoris only at one time.
+They do a lot of pioneer work, such as digging trenches, but as we all do more or less navvy work, the term is universally used among the New Zealanders.
+Really the meaning is "Friend" now. <i>(Aug 13, 1917,Wanganui Herald,6</i>) [NOTES: This is from a letter from an Auckland soldier;]

+>  Tommies and overseas Kangaroos andDiggers enter into conversation withpeasants, which turn often intoconferences. <i>(Jan 30, 1918,Chronicles NZEF,III/36 : 286</i>)

+>  In the colloquial parlance of the"Digger," they came a gentle "gutzer". <i>(Jul 19, 1918,Chronicles NZEF,IV/48 : 274</i>)